Bluehost Review 2017

 A Quick Overview:

-www.bluehost.com is a well-known web hosting company widely awarded on many user review sites and by industry insiders as the top choice for professional data center services.
-Bluehost provides a wide variety of business-grade web hosting plans based on cPanel, CentOS, OpenStack, & KVM.
-Many web designers, programmers, and developers prefer to use Bluehost because of their strong dedication to the open source software community.
-Bluehost is also highly respected for WordPress CMS site hosting, holding the #1 recommendation from WordPress.org since 2005.
-In addition to their shared hosting services, Bluehost offers VPS plans, cloud hosting, reseller accounts, domain registration, and dedicated servers to clients.
-In summary, Bluehost maintains the best standards in the industry for web hosting services and is a platform whose success most other companies seek to emulate.
+www.bluehost.com is a well-known web hosting company widely awarded on many review sites and by industry insiders as a top choice for web hosting.
+Bluehost currently hosts over 2 million websites globally and provides a wide variety of hosting plans based on cPanel, CentOS, OpenStack, & KVM.
+Many web designers and developers prefer to use Bluehost because of their strong dedication to the open source software community.
+Bluehost is also highly respected for WordPress, holding the #1 recommendation from WordPress.org since 2005.
+In terms of the types of web hosting they offer, Bluehost provides shared, VPS, hybrid cloud, reseller, and dedicated web hosting for their customers.

 Why choose Bluehost:

-- Easy to navigate control panel with all of the industry standard features
+- Improved usability for AMP & custom-branded cPanel with all of the industry standard features

-- Secure hosting with integrated SSL certificates for ecommerce websites
+- Secure hosting with free & paid integrated SSL certificates for eCommerce websites

-- Good customer support services via phone & live chat
+- Personal & direct customer support via phone & live chat

-- Popular choice for hosting WordPress and WooCommerce sites with performance optimization
+- Optimized plans specifically for WordPress and WooCommerce

-- Numerous plan add-ons available, such as Google Apps for Work, Spam Experts, SiteLock, etc.
+- Numerous add-ons available, such as Google Apps for Work, Spam Experts, SiteLock, etc.

 What are the disadvantages: